GoldenbergDaniel/ArchSim/README.md

 # ArchSim
-Simulate a fantasy assembly language from the command line.
-W.I.P.
+Simulate RISC-V from the command line or browser (W.I.P.)

 The assembly program can be found in `data/main.asm`.